nikolasibalic/Interactive-Publishing/docs/ifigures_api.md

     import numpy as np
     import matplotlib.pyplot as plt
     from ifigures import *
-    from ifigures.my_plots import *  # for color scheme
+    from ifigures.style import *  # for color scheme

     fig, ax=plt.subplots(1,1,figsize=(3*1.6, 3))